adithya-077/flutter_application_weather_app/README.md

 ->network calls over the HTTP to fetch weather data from Weather API.

-->loin and signup system implemented using FIREBASE as backend.
+->login and signup system implemented using FIREBASE as backend.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------